 3 Methods Oregon Will Use to Phase Out Gas-Powered Vehicles

-1. Compliance: Oregon’s EV Adoption increases electric car sales
+1. Compliance: Oregon’s EV adoption increases electric car sales

-2. Infrastructure: Electric cars need a place to charge
+2. Infrastructure: Electric cars need charging stations

-3. Compromise: Not all vehicles will be fully-electric by 2035
+3. Compromise: Not all vehicles will be fully electric by 2035

-“Oregon continues to see the consequences of greenhouse gas emissions across the state — with extreme heat, more severe wildfires, winter storms and flooding and prolonged drought — and I am committed to addressing the climate crisis with urgency.” – Oregon Governor Kate Brown
+“Oregon continues to see the consequences of greenhouse gas emissions across the state — with extreme heat, more severe wildfires, winter storms and flooding, and prolonged drought — and I am committed to addressing the climate crisis with urgency.”Oregon Governor Kate Brown

 What is Advanced Clean Cars II?

 The California Air Resource Board developed the Advanced Clean Cars II regulations to meet an aggressive stance for EV adoption.
-Many states are adopting this program to follow along the same path as California and Oregon.
+Many states are adopting this program to follow the same path as California and Oregon.